 The more prepared you are, the better we are able to help you.
 Floor plans, elevations, dimensions and swatches of finishes that have already been selected make the process easier.
 Thinking about your budget for tile before you come in is also very important during the designing phase.

 Yes!
 We are fortunate to have relationships with some of the most progressive companies interested in green building products and sustainability.
-There is a maker of handmade ceramic tile right here in Rochester and we love to support them by specifying their tile.
 We are fortunate to be located within 500 miles of several stone quarries that would qualify your project for LEED certification if desired.

 Unfortunately, all our tile is special order, brought in specifically for your project, we are unable to take returns.
 This is why we stress the importance of getting the quantities needed directly from your tile installer.